-Except for receivables, if any, that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
-These are subsequently measured at amortized cost using the effective interest method, less any impairment in value.
+Except for receivables, if any, that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, Rerenue from Contracts with Customers, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
+These are subsequently measured at amortized cost using the effective interest method, less allowance for expected credit loss (ECL).